OffByNone/Omniscience/README.md

 There is a more fool-proof way to compare if the devices are the same, not sure what it is -maybe the uu id of the device, but the intel upnp tools device spy can tell when it is the same device just on a different network interface intel upnp tools, network light doesn't show methods or properties but it definitely has them.

+When I reload the page, it will resubscribe to the device causing me to get multiple responses